 Justice is a different concept.
 A justice framework would ask why and how we have excluded people, in designing churches only for people who look and act and live like us.
 It asks us to look at who we’ve barred the way to.
 Who we’ve kept the church doors closed to.
 And how we need to redesign church buildings, cultures, attitudes and even theologies, so that they really embrace everyone.

 I’ve seen a lot of churches and theologians talk about the Parable of the Banquet as a model for inclusion.
 But I often wonder whose Banquet table it is.
 Is this an event where accessibility is considered and all voices are heard?
 Is there space for wheelchair users to get up to the table?
 Have autistic people been given a guide in advance to what will happen during the evening’s Banquet?
 Is there an Easy-Read menu for those with learning disabilities?
-Are families with disabled children included by Makaton interpreters?
-What about BSL interpreters?
+Are families with disabled children included with the help of Makaton interpreters?
+What about BSL interpreters for Deaf Banqueters?
 Are there quiet spaces just outside the banquet hall, for neurodivergent people and those who experience mental distress to find a break from noise?
 (And that’s only to think about disabled people, not everyone else who could be marginalised during this Banquet…)

 When we talk about including people, are we really ready to open the gates?
 Or will the gates be torn down by prophetic voices who demand that we re-examine every aspect of the way we do church?